z0ccc/LocateJS/README.md

 Although adding multiple random languages will help obscure your location, it's not the best idea as it will give you a very unique [device fingerprint](https://en.wikipedia.org/wiki/Device_fingerprint).

 It's also a good idea to make sure your connection data matches your system data because if there are contradictions it would reveal that you are attempting to hide your location.

+## FAQ

+### Why did nothing change when ‘Only use system data for prediction’ was selected

+If the values do not change when this option is selected it means that the connection values were already removed from the prediction due to being detected as inaccurate.

+### What do the green and red circles mean?

+A red circle indicates that the data in that row has been tampered with.
+If the true value cannot be derived then it is assumed to be inaccurate and will be left out of the location prediction.
+You can click on the red circle to see what types of issues have been detected.

+A green circle indicates that no object tampering has been detected and that the value is legitimate.

 ## Dev